 Most traffic tickets are called "infractions."
-Infractions do not carry the same stigma as criminal offenses.
-But certain traffic offenses are categorized as "misdemeanors" or even "felonies", and can result in more significant fines, loss of driving license, or even imprisonment up to a year or more.
+But certain traffic offenses are categorized as "misdemeanors" or even "felonies", and can result in more significant fines, loss of driving license, or even imprisonment.

-People accused of serious traffic violations are entitled to all constitutional protections provided to criminal defendants, including the right to a court-appointed attorney and a jury trial.
+People accused of serious traffic violations are entitled to all constitutional protections, including the right to a jury trial.

 Examples of traffic misdemeanors:

 - Driving under the influence of alcohol or drugs,

 - Failing to stop at the scene of an accident,

 When it comes to DWI & DUI cases, an experienced and effective criminal defense attorney can mean the difference between a prison sentence and dismissed charges.
 The Nawash Law office is dedicated to defending you.
 Call 202-776-7191.

 Washington, D.C.
 DUI Laws

 Have you recently been charged with a DUI infraction in Washington, D.C.?
 Are you the victim of a drunk driving accident and need legal representation and medical help?
 Has your vehicle been damaged due to an intoxicated driver?
 If you can answer 'yes' to any of these questions, then call the Nawash Law Office at 202-776-7191.

 Washington, D.C. has strict laws against alcohol and drug use while operating a motor vehicle.
 In Washington, D.C., it is illegal for a motorist to drive with a blood alcohol level of .08 percent and above if they are over the age of 21.
 Those who are found guilty of this crime will be arrested and charged with either Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) and are subject to strict penalties including jail time.